Labretx/3SP-Bot-Concept/README.md

 The `stockpile` module will allow members to create, delete and display the stockpiles of a regiment.\
 The stockpiles are server dependant, meaning a regiments server cannot access the stockpiles of another regiments server.\
-There may be an exception for a coalition server.

 ### Commands